June 29, 2017

 When women unite, they can accomplish anything.

 In launching the SHEBUILDS day this year, Rebuilding Together San Francisco not only highlighted the level of need among women in the community, but also showcased the ability of women in construction and design industries to assist and empower other women in their own backyard.
-And the need is real; Rebuilding Together points to statistics showing that more than one in seven women and one in five children live in poverty across the U.S. In 2015, 66% of the homes repaired by Rebuilding Together San Francisco were headed by a woman.
+And the need is real; Rebuilding Together points to statistics showing that more than one in seven women and one in five children live in poverty across the U.S. In 2015, 66 percent of the homes repaired by Rebuilding Together San Francisco were headed by a woman.

 Arundhati Ghosh, a BIM project engineer with DPR, got the ball rolling on the SHEBUILDS project after hearing about the opportunity from a colleague.
 She had participated on Rebuilding Together projects in the past, but Ghosh said the prospect of an all-female team was intriguing.
 “The group I currently work with is all men,” she said.
 “It was interesting to me to see how it would be if it was an all-women's group with women taking the lead instead of men.”